top of page

 Salt

-Heat Oil in a large pan.
+Heat Oil and Ghee in a large pot.

 • Writer: anisha naina